y7ya/StreamTweets/README.md

-# Streem Tweet
+# Stream Tweet 📺
 > Browser extension that highlights tweets containing live stream. allowing users to easily identify and access live events like sports games or concerts on Twitter.

 ToDo:
 * On/off button
-* List streams in seperate div
+* List streams in separate div